KarloSlot/readers-perception-narrativity/README.md

 This subdirectory is used for storing graphs and plots construted by correlation.py to illustrate the correlation between aspects of our experiments and those of Piper et al. (2022).
 These plots can also be found in the main paper.

 # References
 Andrew Piper, Sunyam Bagga, Laura Monteiro, Andrew Yang, Marie Labrosse, and Yu Lu Liu.
 2021.
 Detecting narrativity across long time scales.
-Proceedings *http://ceur-ws. org ISSN*, 1613:0073.
+Proceedings *http://ceur-ws.org ISSN*, 1613:0073.

 Andrew Piper, Sunyam Bagga, Laura Monteiro, Andrew Yang, Marie Labrosse, and Yu Lu Liu.
 2022.
 Unpublished data.
-1613:0073.